Bounded Littlewood identities: Macdonald--Koornwinder polynomials

-Similarly, comparing the Koornwinder density \eqref{Eq_Kdensity} with \eqref{Eq_PRS-density} it follows that
+Similarly, comparing the Koornwinder density \eqref{Eq_Kdensity} with \eqref{Eq_PRS-density}, it follows that

 (see also \cite{vDiejen95}).
-Although the $(\B_n,S)$ Macdonald polynomials are indexed by partitions or half-partitions they too may be related to Koornwinder polynomials \cite{vDiejen95}.
-Before describing this relation, we briefly discuss another family of polynomials incorporating both $\B_n$ families.
+Although the $(\mathrm{B}_n,\mathrm{B}_n)$ and $(\mathrm{B}_n,\mathrm{C}_n)$ Macdonald polynomials are indexed by partitions or half-partitions, they too can be related to Koornwinder polynomials \cite{vDiejen95}.
+Before describing this relation, we briefly discuss another family of polynomials incorporating both $\mathrm{B}_n$ families.

-\subsubsection{The Macdonald--Koornwinder polynomials \texorpdfstring{$K_{\la}(x;q,t,t_2,t_3)$}{K}}
+\subsection{The Macdonald--Koornwinder polynomials \texorpdfstring{$K_{\la}(x;q,t;t_2,t_3)$}{K}}

 Our description of Macdonald polynomials attached to root systems is by no means the most general and modern setup, see e.g., \cite{Cherednik05,Macdonald03,Stokman11}.
-Beyond Macdonald's original approach we have already covered the Koornwinder polynomials.
-Here we discuss one further family of $\B_n$-like polynomials which we shall denote by $K_{\la}(x;q,t;t_2,t_3)$.
-In the notation of \cite{Stokman11} they correspond to the Macdonald--Koornwinder polynomials $P_{\la}^{+}$ of \cite[Definition 3.21]{Stokman11} with initial data given by the quintuple $D=(\B_n,\Delta,t,P,Q)$.
-Here $\Delta$ is the basis of simple roots of $\B_n$ given in \eqref{Eq_Delta-B}, $P$ and $Q$ again denote the weight and root lattices of $\B_n$, and $t$ stands for `twisted'.
+Beyond Macdonald's original approach we have already covered the Koornwinder polynomials, and in this section we discuss one further family of $\mathrm{B}_n$-like polynomials, denoted by $K_{\la}(x;q,t;t_2,t_3)$.
+In the notation of \cite[Definition 3.21]{Stokman11} they correspond to the Macdonald--Koornwinder polynomials $P_{\la}^{+}$ with initial data given by the quintuple $D=(\mathrm{B}_n,\Delta,t,P,Q)$.
+Here $\Delta$ is the basis of simple roots of $\mathrm{B}_n$ given in \eqref{Eq_Delta-B}, $P$ and $Q$ again denote the weight and root lattices of $\mathrm{B}_n$, and $t$ stands for `twisted'.

-The polynomials $K_{\la}(x;q,t;t_2,t_3)$, where $x=(x_1,\dots,x_n)$ and $\la=(\la_1,\dots,\la_n)$ is a partition or half-partition, are $\B_n$-symmetric functions (in the sense of \eqref{Eq_PRSm}) such that
+The polynomials $K_{\la}(x;q,t;t_2,t_3)$, where $x=(x_1,\dots,x_n)$ and $\la=(\la_1,\dots,\la_n)$ is a partition or half-partition, are $\mathrm{B}_n$-symmetric functions in the sense of \eqref{Eq_PRSm} such that

-Here, for $f,g\in\La^{\BC_n}$,
+Here, for $f,g\in\Lambda^{\mathrm{BC}_n}$,

 with